Alvaro2c/sppd/README.md

 **Version:** 0.1.0

+## Project Status

+Currently the downloader and parser (dl_parser module) is fully functional

 ## Upcoming Features

-- Interactive querying of public procurement data.
-- User-friendly interface powered by Streamlit.
-- Integration with a Large Language Model for advanced data interaction.
+- Database creation with raw data from parquet files

-## Project Status

-Currently, the download and parser are working.
-The rest of the features are still in progress.
+- Streamlit app to interact with the database (SQL and LLM)

 ## Getting Started